drbean/curriculum/pages/homepage/html/fortunes.md

 standing on the shoulders of giants it is that the position is precarious and the view fleeting.
 %
+If I fell further, it was because I was standing on the shoulders of giants.
+%
 If I did not see further, it was because of the giants standing on my shoulders.